N-C-E/StudentRegistrationMVP/README.md

-## How to Run
+##How to Run

+1. Make sure MySQL and MySQL Workbench are installed on your computer.
-1. Open the project folder in VS Code.
+2. Open the project folder in VS Code.
-2. Open the terminal.
+3. Open the terminal.
-3. Run these commands one by one:
+4. Run these commands one by one in order:

 ```
 python -m venv venv